 Polycarbonate Panels:

-4. Use Well Covers with Locking Mechanisms
+4. Use Window Well Covers With Locks

 Advantages:

-- Keeps debris and water out
+- Keeps leaves, dirt, and water out of the window well

 5. Reinforce Window Locks and Frames

-Quick Wins:
+Quick Improvements:

-- Install pin locks or keyed window locks
+- Install pin locks or keyed window locks for stronger protection

 6. Add Privacy Film or Frosted Glass